JOIN OUR CSA in 2021!

 You are not required to participate in both the Main Season and Late Season.
 You may sign up for either or both.

-A $300 deposit is required to hold your spot in the Main Season, with full payment due by April 30, 2021.
+If full payment for your Main Season share is not possible at enrollment, a $300 deposit is required to hold your spot, with full payment due by April 30, 2021.

 Please note – We sold out of all shares early in 2020 and built a substantial wait list once we hit capacity, so we encourage you to sign up ASAP in 2021.